About innovation at Surrey

 Our innovation ecosystem is a highly interconnected network of entrepreneurs, investors, suppliers, companies and partners all of whom have a link to the University.
 Nurturing, protecting and achieving positive impact through this ecosystem is one of our research and innovation strategic goals.

-One outstanding strength for knowledge transfer at Surrey has been through SETsquared, located in the Surrey Technology Centre on the Park, in operation since 2002.
-Working with the universities of Bath, Bristol, Exeter and Southampton, SETsquared has supported over 4,000 UK high-tech start-ups since its inception, helping them raise more than £1.8bn of investment and creating £8.6bn of economic impact to date.
+One outstanding strength for knowledge transfer at Surrey has been through SETsquared, anchors in our SETsquared Surrey Incubator located in the Surrey Technology Centre on the Park, in operation since 2002.
+Working with the universities of Bath, Bristol, Exeter and Southampton, the SETsquared Partnership has supported over 4,000 UK high-tech start-ups since its inception, helping them raise more than £1.8bn of investment and creating £8.6bn of economic impact to 2020.

 Collaborative engagement with business is strong in many sectors, including hospitality and tourism, space and aerospace, telecommunications, transport, creative industries, and health.
 A leading example is the 5G Innovation Centre, the largest in Europe, bringing together 25 leading industry partners and 45 SMEs to develop and disseminate next-generation wireless technologies.
 In 2018/19, Surrey’s business engagement activities are estimated to have generated GVA/jobs of: £17m/62 in Guildford, £38m/144 in Surrey, and £123m/698 across the UK.